-Distribution: Widely distributed throughout much of Washington; Alaska south to California, east towards the Rocky Mountains.
+Distribution: Widely distributed throughout much of Washington; Alaska south to California, east to Montana, Wyoming, Utah, and Arizona.

 Habitat: Dry, sandy soil to moist meadows.

 Conservation Status: Not of concern

 Glabrous annual, the 1-several stems 1-6 dm. long, prostrate to erect.